Rowena-Gan/ITOM-6264/developement_environment_setup.md

 > [!IMPORTANT]
 > The file names that you should use for `ln -s` on your machine might differ from this example.
 Make sure you follow the steps above and use the correct file names.

-Now, verify that you can run Class 3 worksheet.
+Now, verify that you can run the test run worksheet.
 First, you need to ***shutdown your current Jupyter Notebook instance.***, and restart a new one.
-Then run class 3 worksheet.
+Then run the worksheet.

 # Start with A Clean Environment

-If you still cannot run class 3 worksheet after trying the above, it is best that you try starting from a clean environment.
+If you still cannot run the test run worksheet after trying the above, it is best that you try starting from a clean environment.

 Anaconda provides official documentation on how to uninstall: https://docs.anaconda.com/free/anaconda/install/uninstall/